Hamit Kaplan

 skill.
 Already at his age of 22, he represented Turkey at the World Championships held in Karlsruhe, Germany and ranked 3rd in the Greco-Roman style.

 Besides three Olympic medals, he won many more titles at international competitions both in freestyle and Greco-Roman category.
 Hamit Kaplan, weighing 100 kg at his 1.90 m height, was a defensive wrestler, who finished much of his matches in draw.

 Hamit Kaplan resigned after the 1964 Olympics, because he was no more match for his strong opponents like Hungarian István Kozma, Soviet Russians Aleksandr Ivanitsky and Aleksandr Medved.
 He was 175 times international for his country.

-He died on 5 January 1976 at the age of 41 following a traffic accident in Çorum.
-He was laid to rest in his hometown Hamamözü.
+He died on 5 January 1976 at the age of 41 following a traffic accident in Çorum, and was buried in his home town, Hamamözü.
 A sports hall with 1,000 seats in Amasya and another small one in Hamamözü are named after him.